About Biewer Terriers

 Biewer Terrier History

 The Heritage of the Biewer Terrier has been an interesting and much discussed topic over the years.
 Mr. and Mrs. Biewer had been raising and showing Yorkies, when on the morning of January 20th, 1984; Mrs. Biewer assisted their little "Fru Fru" in presenting them with a blue, white and gold puppy.
 They named this tiny beauty, Schneeflockchen von Friedheck, and her birth marked the beginning of what is now known as the Biewer Terrier breed.
-Documentation shows that this girl was sold to the singer Margot Eskens, so we are not sure how she was used in the Friedheck breeding program.

 Along with their new look, came the new name of, "German Yorkshire Terrier".
 During a visit one day, their vet and friend suggested they name the dog after Mrs. Biewer.
 They chuckled as they contemplated the name, "Gertrud Biewer Yorkshire Terrier".
 After much consideration, they found the "Biewer Yorkshire Terrier" to be a more fitting name; the "a la Pom Pon" was later added at the suggestion of Margot Eskens, the famous German singer.
 The Biewer Yorkshire Terrier a la Pom Pon made its actual debut in 1986, and quickly became a hit in Germany.
 The VDH (Verband Für das Hundewesen e.
 V.) had marked these dogs "not for breeding", which upset the Biewer's, so they started their own registry to document the Biewer breed development.